qizhiyu/FireTicToe/README.md

 0. UI

 Screen is a big area, nearly 100% of the browser window, with 3 x 3 = 9 grids;
-right 3/12 is information area, where player/game information is displayed.
+Information area is at top, where player/game information is displayed.

 1. Create game